pglen/spellcrypt/README.md

    Under construction, no usable content ... encryption done, stage one

-     An encryption algorythm that turns this:
+     An encryption algorithm that turns this:

         The greatest Enemy of Knowledge is not ignorance, it is the illusion of knowledge.